Toward Trustworthy Digital Twins in AI Agent-based Wireless Network Optimization: Challenges, Solutions, and Opportunities: Conclusion and Future Directions

 \subsection{Evaluation-in-the-loop Synchronization}

 Current DTs are often synchronized with the real world on a fixed schedule, which can be inefficient if the system state is stable, or out-of-date if rapid changes occur.
 The evaluated mismatch value could serve as a dynamic trigger for DT synchronization, where the DT would be updated from the real world only when the mismatch exceeds a predetermined threshold.
-This ensures that synchronization occurs precisely when the DT begins to diverge from reality, guaranteeing both operational efficiency and high-fidelity accuracy for learning.
+This ensures that synchronization occurs precisely when the DT begins to diverge from reality, guaranteeing both efficiency and fidelity for learning.
+Meanwhile, this mechanism can be used to check whether a previous evaluation has become outdated by comparing current real-world samples against the data used in the last evaluation, which effectively addresses the non-stationary nature of wireless networks and keeps the DT trustworthy over time.